Article last updated: September 23, 2023

 When babies wean off of infant formula, cow’s milk is often the first beverage we reach for to replace breast milk and deliver the necessary protein, fat, and vitamins to our children.
 These nutrients are essential for childrens’ growth and development; they promise strong bones, brains, and muscles.

 However, there are many reasons, both personal and medical, that require a milk alternative for toddlers and babies.
-While some children may be allergic to cow’s milk or intolerant of it, this isn’t the only reason parents choose something else.
+While some children may have a milk protein allergy or are intolerant of it, this isn’t the only reason parents choose something else.
 Many parents want sustainably sourced, plant-based products for their children because of ethical and dietary motivations.

 Whatever the reason, if you’re looking for a dairy-free formula for your toddler or baby that delivers the same great nutrition, there are options for you.